 Speaking of taxes, if you sent Junior or Missy to day camp or some other kind of care after school let out, gather those receipts, too, because that expense is deductible under the Child and Dependent Care Credit, if it allowed you or your spouse to work.
 (Sleep-away camp is not eligible, probably because the IRS figures getting the kid out of the house is all the reward that parents need.)

 The deduction is capped at $3,000 for one child, $6,000 for two or more, and you can write-off from 35 percent to 20 percent, depending on your income level.
 There is one catch: you need to provide a tax ID number for the camp provider, so that rules out the kid down the street you paid in cash.
 If you have other daycare costs, which were also incurred so that you could work, you can include those expenses under this deduction, too.

 Another end-of-summer chore that can pay off is to go through the junk mail that has piled up.
 Chances are that if you have a decent credit score, you are getting very nice offers from credit card issuers, with as much as 15 months of 0 percent interest.
-You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.
-Fees can be as high as 5 percent of the balance you transfer, but deals can be found charging just 3 percent.
+You can check your credit score and read your credit report for free within minutes by joining MoneyTips.
+Fees can be as high as 5 percent of the balance you transfer, but deals can be found charging just 3 percent or less.
 This is a good move to make now, before interest rates rise further.

-In light of the recent Equifax data breach, now is a good time to check your credit report for any suspicious activity.
+In light of the past few years' data breaches, now is a good time to check your credit report for any suspicious activity.
 Even if you don't find anything wrong, consider signing up for our credit monitoring service.